Children have a developmentally appropriate need to explore their environments.

 Common environmental metal hazards include mercury and lead.

-Mercury is a natural element found in the environment that can be poisonous to the body, causing damage to the brain, nervous system and kidneys.
-It also can cause pain and redness in the arms and legs.
+Mercury is a natural element found in the environment that, in high doses, can interfere with normal brain development in the fetus and young children.
 For many years, mercury was used as a preservative in latex house paints because it helped kill bacteria and fungus.
 However, it was found that mercury from the paint would vaporize in the air, thus filling a room with potentially harmful particles of mercury.
 As a result, mercury use in paints was banned in 1990.
-However, some people still have old cans of paint that may contain mercury.
-Be safe and get rid of any old paint cans in your home, but especially those cans that contain mercury.

 There are other items in your home that may contain mercury.
-For example, many glass-filled thermometers contain mercury (silver liquid in the tube).
-Fumes from broken thermometers are a serious health hazard.
-Many communities have now banned the sale of mercury-containing thermometers.
-In fact, newer models contain alcohol instead of mercury.
-Non-electronic thermostats and small button batteries used in various items around the home, such as watches and hearing aids, also contain mercury.
-Call your local government offices to find out how best to dispose of these mercury-containing items safely.
+For example, older glass-filled thermometers used to contain mercury (silver liquid in the tube).
+Fumes from broken thermometers were a serious health hazard.
+If you think any item in your home may contain mercury, call your local government offices to find out how best to dispose of it.

 Lead, another natural occurring substance, was used in paints and gasoline until it was found to cause learning and behavioral problems, low red blood cell count (anemia), fatigue, headaches, abdominal pain, hearing problems, seizures (convulsions), and even coma.
-Although lead-based paints have not been made since the late 1970s, there are still more than 38 million homes contaminated with lead-containing paint.
+Although lead-based paints have not been made since the late 1970s, millions of homes remain contaminated with lead-containing paint.

 Your children are at risk of lead poisoning if they: